Geezering/ahmm/md_docs3/Baroque_Golden_Age_Dutch.md

 # Diversity of subjects and symbolism
 - **Unlike earlier periods, Dutch artists specialised in a wide variety of subjects:**
 - Portraits, landscapes, seascapes, still lifes, and genre scenes (scenes of daily life)
-- Still lifes and domestic scenes often included hidden symbolism-like a wilting flower symbolising the shortness of life or a lavish banquet showing wealth and its fleeting nature
+- Still lifes and domestic scenes often included hidden symbolism -for example, a wilting flower symbolising the shortness of life or a lavish banquet showing wealth and its fleeting nature
 - These paintings reflected the values, prosperity, and interests of the growing Dutch middle class
 # Light, drama, and emotional impact
 - Baroque artists across Europe, such as Caravaggio, Rubens, and Artemisia Gentileschi, used dramatic contrasts of light and shadow (called chiaroscuro) and dynamic compositions to create a sense of movement and emotion